Dare 2 Dream Annual General Meeting Wednesday 12th August 2020 - Presidents Report

 All members of the D2D Committee are volunteers and busy people.
 Sharing the workload is important as is succession planning for younger members of the Committee to take on leadership roles in the future.

 Fundraising events by the Committee have been fewer in 2019-2020 than the previous year.
 I believe it is important for Committee members to take the initiative in convening events and coming up with fundraising initiatives during Covid-19.

 D2D is working towards financial sustainability of our own organization.
 We must balance supporting current projects with the need to look ahead to bigger projects and ensure a financial buffer to cover the “lean years’ when there may be a short fall in fundraising.
 Such as this year.

 By growing the supporter base of Dare 2 Dream we can spread the workload of the organization therefore it is important to have a vibrant and active management committee.

 There is no doubt that all members of the Dare 2 Dream Committee firmly believe in the mission of our organisation and are prepared to be advocates for the socially and economically disadvantaged people in India who we assist.
-Our challenge is keep translating this into practical actions that do change lives for the better.
+Our challenge is to keep translating this into practical actions that change lives for the better.